-- Required: You must submit this component. - Conditionally Required: You must submit this component if your proposal meets the specified conditions. - Conditionally required for recipients: You are encouraged but not required to submit this component when you apply.
+- Required: You must submit this component. - Conditionally required: You must submit this component if your proposal meets the specified conditions. - Recommended: NEH encourages, but does not require, you to submit this component. - Conditionally required for recipients: You are encouraged but not required to submit this component when you apply.
 You must submit it if you receive an award if your proposal meets the specified conditions.

 NEH will not review applications missing any required documents or relevant conditionally required documents.
 Do not include attachments other than those listed in the table in this notice.
-If you do, NEH will reject your application.

-In addition, NEH has established page limits for some application components:
+In addition, NEH has established page limits for some application components:Mandatory: You must not exceed the page limit.

-- Mandatory: You must not exceed the page limit. - Suggested: NEH encourages, but does not require, you to abide by the page limit.
+- Suggested: NEH encourages, but does not require, you to abide by the page limit.